DNS-404/DNS-404/README.md

 ### Hi there 👋

+Looking for Divyanshu's profile?

+It has been shifted to [github.com/ThatDNS](https://github.com/ThatDNS).

+See you there!
 <!--
 **DNS-404/DNS-404** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.